samvv/node-procinfo/README.md

  - Query whether any process is running, even daemons and non-GUI applications on macOS.
  - Connect to a process and be notified when it is done.
+ - Send a custom signal to a process
+ - Kill a process

 Pull requests are welcome!